sunnysystems/sunshine/README.md

 2. For each bucket, enable **Public** access so assets can be served via CDN.
 3. Configure storage policies to allow authenticated uploads and public reads by running the script in `supabase/storage/storage_policies.sql` inside the Supabase SQL editor (it covers both buckets).

-> A aplicação utiliza a service role do Supabase para uploads no backend, o que ignora essas policies.
-Mesmo assim, aplicar o script garante que interações via dashboard ou ferramentas client-side sigam regras seguras.
+> The application uses the Supabase service role for backend uploads, which bypasses these policies.
+Applying the script still ensures dashboard operations or any client-side tooling follow consistent, secure rules.

 ### 4. Stripe Setup (Optional)